Lawstorant/boxflat/README.md

 | Presets         | 100%          | |
 | Generic devices | Detection fix | |

+### Preset Auto-Loading
+Presets can automatically load when specific games are detected.
+The system now supports full command-line pattern matching, allowing you to distinguish between games from the same publisher (e.g., different EA games that all launch through `EADesktop.exe`).
+Patterns can be simple process names or command-line substrings for precise matching.

 ### Ideas
 - Telemetry ingestion through REST API/WebSockets
 - Cammus support